OGGM/oggm/docs/practicalities.rst

   write to, and where OGGM will work (for example, it might also be the directory you are working on with OGGM (`cfg.PATHS['working_dir']`).
   We suggest to replace this variable with what works for you.
-- the `oggm` docker images ship whith an OGGM version guaranteed to work on this container.
+- the `oggm` docker images ship with an OGGM version guaranteed to work on this container.
-  Sometimes, you may want to use another OGGM version, for example whith newer developments on it.
+  Sometimes, you may want to use another OGGM version, for example with newer developments on it.
 You might also add your own flavor or parameterization to OGGM into the environment.
   For this you can use pip and install the version you want.
 Here we show an example where we install a specific OGGM version, here specified by its